schgab/RadioTerm/README.md

 RadioTerm is a simple to use and lightweight console online radio player for Windows and Linux.

+## Prerequisite

+You need libvlc installed on Linux.
+It should come with a standard installation of VLC Player.

 ## Adding a station

 Press `a` to add a station.
 You will be asked to provide a name and a URL.
 Make sure to provide the URL of the stream itself not the URL of the website, otherwise you'll see an error.